Two-phase averaged system justification for ideal gases without conductivity: Introduction

 The mathematical justification of multiphase averaged models by homogenization in compressible fluid mechanics depends on the framework in which the type of solutions is sought.
 In recent works, it has been shown in the barotropic case that an appropriate framework is the one of the so-called Hoff-Desjardins solutions (see \cite{De}, \cite{Ho2}); it allows to obtain multiphase systems close to those described by formal approaches in classical references like \cite{IsHi}, \cite{DrPa}.

-The procedure we adopt in the present paper is described in the barotropic case as follows: First we introduce and study a model which reflects the physics at a mesoscale : this model differs from the classical one-phase one by the presence of a color function, i.e. the characteristic function of one of the phases, which labels the "fluid particle" and allows to prescribe different viscosity coefficients and pressure laws in the two phases.
-In this context we prove the existence of solutions à la Hoff, global in time.
-In a second step we study the behavior of solutions constructed from highly oscillating initial data.
-We show that the limit is described by an averaged system which features a kinetic equation for the family of Young measures associated with the sequence of densities and temperatures.

-The last step is then to prove that if the family of Young measures is initially a linear combination of two Dirac masses (related to the two densities and temperatures of the components) then this persists in time.
+The procedure we adopt in the present paper is described in the barotropic case as follows: -- In a first step, we introduce and study a model which reflects the physics at a mesoscale.
+This model differs from the classical one-phase one by the presence of a color function, i.e. the characteristic function of one of the phases, which labels each fluid particle and allows to prescribe different viscosity coefficients and pressure laws in the two phases.
+In this context we prove the existence of solutions à la Hoff, global in time. -- In a second step, we study the behavior of solutions constructed from highly oscillating initial data.
+We show that the limit is described by an averaged system which features a kinetic equation for the family of Young measures associated with the sequence of densities and temperatures. -- In the last step, it remains to prove that if the family of Young measures is initially a linear combination of two Dirac masses (related to the two densities and temperatures of the components) then this persists in time.
 Using such a property, it is then possible to get a system governing the two-phase compressible mixture, system similar to the Baer-Nunziato system: see \cite{BaNu} for the presentation of this mixture theory.
 The interested reader is referred to \cite{BrBuLa1} in the continuous setting and \cite{BrBuLa2} in the semi-discrete case, for the barotropic case.
 We also refer to the recent contributions \cite{Hillairet_et_al_2022a,hillairet2023analysis} for barotropic compressible fluids in the presence of surface tension between the phases.

 An important remark is that if the viscosity coefficients tend to zero in the obtained two-phase compressible system, we formally get the usual two-phase averaged system with the pressure equilibrium constraint.
-Note that if we are only concerned with the macroscopic model without precising the family of Young measures, it suffices to consider global weak solutions \`a la Leray (see the book \cite{NoSt} for an introduction to this type of solutions for compressible barotropic fluids): see for instance \cite{Hi}, \cite{PlotnikovSokolowski2012}, \cite{AmZl}.
+Note that if we are only concerned with the macroscopic model without specifying the family of Young measures, it suffices to consider global weak solutions \`a la Leray (see the book \cite{NoSt} for an introduction to this type of solutions for compressible barotropic fluids): see for instance \cite{Hi}, \cite{PlotnikovSokolowski2012}, \cite{AmZl}.
 However in the latter case we do not have enough information for the solutions in order to justify Baer-Nunziato type averaged models.